tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     provides to us.

-    6.4 **API.** The Tigris Object Storage Service includes the Tigris Data application programming interface (“API”).
+    6.4 **API.** The Tigris Object Storage Service includes the Tigris Data application programming interface ("API").
 To the extent you use the API, you will comply with our published API documentation and any other information or policies we make available from time to time.
-In addition to any restrictions or limitations set forth in such documentation (and without limiting this Agreement), you will not use the API in a manner that, in Tigris Data’s discretion, exceeds specified call/query volumes, constitutes abusive or excessive use, or otherwise fails to comply with or is inconsistent with this Agreement.
+In addition to any restrictions or limitations set forth in such documentation (and without limiting this Agreement), you will not use the API in a manner that, in Tigris Data's discretion, exceeds specified call/query volumes, constitutes abusive or excessive use, or otherwise fails to comply with or is inconsistent with this Agreement.